alanbbond/virtualnasfic2020/dealers.md

 ---
 # Dealers

-Hours will be Saturday 11am to 3pm
+Hours in the Discord will be Saturday 11am to 3pm

 {% for dealer in site.data.dealers %}
 {% include dealer_listing.html %}